couchdeveloper/RXPromise/README.md

 The completion handler takes a parameter `result` of type `id `.
 This _result_ is identical the eventual result of the underlying task of the _same_ promise where the handler has been registered.

-> The completion handler has a parameter which is the eventual result of the associated task.
+> The completion handler has a parameter which is the eventual result of the task associated to the promise.

 The underlying task SHOULD specify and document what exactly the type of its result is.
 Furthermore, it should also specify what potentially can go wrong.

 Then moreover, the error handler takes an `NSError` parameter.
 An error handler basically catches _any_  uncaught error "thrown" from a _previous_ task or handler which has been executed in the same "chain" (a previous continuation or the root method).
 Errors will be handled like it takes place in a `try/catch` clause.

 > The error handler takes an `NSError` as parameter.
-An error handler catches any uncaught error "thrown" from any _previous_ task or handler which has been executed within the "chain".
+An error handler catches any uncaught error "thrown" from any _previous_ task or handler which has been executed within the _chain of continuations_.

+In `RXPromise`, errors occuring in handlers will be signaled to the call-site through simply returning an `NSError` object.
+An asynchronous tasks signals an error through _rejecting_ their promise with an error reason.

+**Caution:**
+> As usual in Objective-C, throwing exceptions using the keyword `throw` or `@throw` or using the method `raise:` are not appropriate to signal errors to a call site.
+In fact, throwing an exception from within a handler will lead to a crash.

 See also chapter [Error Propagation](error-propagation).